OpenWork-NZ/mdwg/docs/_defs/MetadataStandard.md

 ## ICSM Recommendations

-Therefore - In order for users to have a better understanding of the metadata they recieve, it is highly recommended that the *MetadataStandard* element  be populated with at minimum "ISO 19115-1".
+Therefore - in order for users to have a better understanding of the metadata they recieve, it is highly recommended that the *MetadataStandard* element  be populated with at minimum "ISO 19115-1".
 The year and admendment information should also be included.
 Currently, the approved standard and version of this standard in Australia and New Zealand is **AS/NZS ISO 19115.1:2015 (ISO 19115-1:2014 with ISO 19115-1:2014/Amd.1:2018, IDT)**.
 Any profile information of this standard should be included as a *MetadataProfile* entry.

 ### Recommended Sub-Elements